Skip to content

 Documents Required in Cayuse

-Pre-award Research Administrators (RA) assist with the creation of Cayuse SP records and preparation of proposal packages that meet sponsor and intuitional requirements.
+Pre-award Research Administrators (RA) assist with creating Cayuse SP records and preparing proposal packages that meet sponsor and intuitional requirements.

 1. Sponsor’s RFP or Invitation to Submit (in writing)